 Academic excellence meets real-world challenges

-“I’d always wanted to pursue a PhD … to explore my curiosity in crop sciences, learn more about protected cropping systems and put scientific principles into practice, translating ideas into tangible working models and becoming an expert in the field,” Ms Pandey says.
+“I wanted to explore my interest in crop sciences, learn more about protected cropping systems and put scientific principles into practice, translating ideas into tangible working models and becoming an expert in the field,” Gareema says.

 Better polytunnel conditions for better, healthier blueberries